Mayakshanesht/portfolio/docs/index.md

 ## About Me

-With hands-on experience in both industry and research, I thrive on solving complex challenges and creating impactful technology.
-My work spans consulting, content creation, and academic research, making me well-versed in developing robust, scalable solutions for modern transportation and AI.
+With hands-on experience in both industry and research, I am an innovative AI/ML Engineer with 4+ years of experience in autonomous systems, deep learning, and data pipelines.
+Proven expertise in building end-to-end ML systems, from research to production grade deployment.
+Skilled in MLOps, cloud technologies, and big data processing, with a passion for delivering scalable solutions for autonomous driving and robotics..

 <video width="640" height="360" controls>
   <source src="videos/Final_output_video.mp4" type="video/mp4">